benpigchu/pikaserver.prototype/README.md

 		{"from":"/from","to":"/to"},
-		{"from":"/begin/index.html","to":"/end.html"}//this will not make /begin/ redirected to /end.html ],//folder or file redirection for static file service "httpApps":[
+		{"from":"/begin/index.html","to":"/end.html"}//this will not make /begin/ redirected to /end.html ],//folder or file redirection for static file service "staticRangeRedirection":[
+		{"from":"/origin","to":"/origin/index.html"}
+	],//map a folder to a returning file
+	"httpApps":[
 		{
 			"name":"example",//name of the plugin, will be shown in log